chasep255/BallisticsToolkit/README.md

 5. Format code with `./format.sh`
 6. Submit a pull request

+## Deployment

+### GitHub Pages

+This project is configured to automatically deploy to GitHub Pages on every push to `master`.

+**Setup (one-time):**
+1. Go to your repository Settings → Pages
+2. Under "Source", select "GitHub Actions"
+3. Push to master - the site will build and deploy automatically

+Your site will be available at: `https://chasep255.github.io/BallisticsToolkit/`

+The `.github/workflows/deploy.yml` workflow:
+- Installs Emscripten
+- Builds the WebAssembly
+- Deploys to GitHub Pages

+No manual build or deployment needed - just push!

 ## License

 This project is open source.
 See LICENSE for details.